Schedule a Consultation

 Trusts provide a person with the option to place their property in the care of a third-party.
 With the possibility to be later given to a beneficiary.
 Learn more about trust administration.

 In the event of incapacity, the advanced directive includes a living will or a legal document that outlines a person’s wishes concerning medical treatments.

 The type of tool used will depend on several circumstances that relate to a client’s preference and financial events.
 For example, a client who anticipates needing end of life care or long-term care would undoubtedly want to consider advance directives.
 Whereas individuals who have more complex estates involving multiple types of assets or complex family situations may benefit from a trust or other arrangement that can be modified easily.

 Why Avoid Probate?

 An important consideration in estate planning involves avoiding probate.
-Therefore, estate planners will try to plan an estate so that the probate court will administer none or as few as possible estate assets.
+Therefore, planners will try to plan an estate so that the probate court will administer none or as few as possible estate assets.
 Probate property includes all estate assets that pass through a will or intestacy.
 Non-probate property is anything not subject to a will or intestacy.
 This means property in joint tenancy, life insurance, payable at death accounts, Inter Vivos trusts, small estates (estates under a set valuation).